Social Interpretable Reinforcement Learning: Related work

-Furthermore, while our approach shares similarities with ensemble-based Q-learning approaches \cite{wang_adaptive_nodate}, it is fundamentally different.
-In fact, while in those approaches all the agents have the same structure, in our case each agent has its own state-decomposition function, potentially leading to extremely different Q functions.
-Moreover, another important difference between ensemble-based Q-learning and SIRL is that while in the former the ``collective'' learning corresponds to the whole learning phase, in SIRL the collaborative phase is functional to reducing the training episodes required to train the agents while simultaneously enhancing their performance, but does not constitute the whole learning process.
+Furthermore, while our approach shares similarities with ensemble-based Q-Learning \cite{wang_adaptive_nodate,chen_ucb_2017,chen_randomized_2021}, it is fundamentally different.
+In fact, while in ensemble Q-Learning all the agents have the same structure, in our case each agent has its own state-decomposition function, potentially leading to extremely different Q functions.
+Moreover, another important difference between ensemble-based Q-Learning and our methodology is that while in the former the ``collective'' learning corresponds to the whole learning phase, in SIRL the collaborative phase is functional to reducing the training episodes required to train the agents while simultaneously enhancing their performance, but does not constitute the whole learning process.

-Besides FL and ensemble-based Q-learning, there are other works that applied social or collaborative approaches in ML. \cite{Yaman_2022} studied the effects of different meta-control strategies (i.e., strategies used to switch between various social learning modes) on the performance of agents in social games.
-In \cite{zheng2020cooperative}, the authors proposed a collaborative framework for deep RL.
+Besides FL and ensemble-based Q-Learning, there are other works that apply social or collaborative approaches in ML. \cite{Yaman_2022} study the effects of different meta-control strategies (i.e., strategies used to switch between various social learning modes) on the performance of agents in social games.
+In \cite{zheng2020cooperative}, the authors propose a collaborative framework for deep RL.
 While our proposal shares some similarities with this approach, it is also significantly different.
 In fact, in \cite{zheng2020cooperative} the knowledge is transferred between agents in a hierarchical fashion, while in SIRL the agents learn \emph{together} how to solve a task.
-In \cite{team2022learning}, the authors studied a domain in which a Deep RL model can perform social learning from online human-generated data.
-Finally, a growing trend in the field is to train large models in a collaborative fashion, to avoid the costs of a large, centralized infrastructure \cite{ryabinin_towards_2020}.
+In \cite{team2022learning}, the authors study a domain in which a deep RL model can perform social learning from online human-generated data.
+Finally, a growing trend in the field is to train large models in a collaborative fashion, to avoid the costs of a large, centralized infrastructure \cite{ryabinin_towards_2020,kijsipongse_hybrid_2018,medha_atre_distributed_2021,michael_diskin_distributed_2021,alexander_borzunov_training_2022}.